nasimpc/Robot-Navigation-Anomaly-Detection-and-Causal-Analysis/assignment2/team_2_assignment02.md

 **RMSE Position** (Root Mean Square Error) is computed as `sqrt(mean(pos_error²))` in meters.
 Unlike mean error, RMSE penalizes large deviations more heavily due to the squaring operation.
 This makes it more sensitive to occasional spikes in position error that could indicate dangerous localization failures even if the mean error remains low.

-**Max Position Error** captures the worst-case deviation observed during a run, computed as simply `max(pos_error)` in meters.
-This metric is safety-critical because a single large error could cause a collision, even if average performance is acceptable.

 **Mean Yaw Error** measures orientation tracking accuracy as `mean(abs(wrap_to_pi(est_yaw - gt_yaw)))` in radians.
 The wrap_to_pi function (implemented as arctan2(sin, cos)) prevents the 2π discontinuity from inflating error values.
 Yaw accuracy is critical in narrow passages where small orientation errors can cause the robot to brush against walls.

 ### Navigation Efficiency Metrics